Custom RC Model Strandbeest

 - Individual project: owned full scope from concept through assembly and testing.

-- Responsibilities: linkage design, motion‑study validation, drivetrain design, fabrication.
+- Linkage design, motion‑study validation, drivetrain design, and fabrication.

 Challenges & Fixes